 You’ll encounter people with exotic pets that will let you take a picture with them, folks in full costumes, magicians, and literally anyone you can imagine, all trying to earn a few bucks.

-Some of them will pressure you into paying $20 or more, but be aware that street performers are not actually permitted to set a price for their niches.
-A far more appropriate amount is somewhere between $2-5.
+Some of them will pressure you into paying $20 or more, but street performers are not actually permitted to set a price.
+A normal tip is $2 to $5 if you take a photo or watch them perform for a minute.

 What About Tipping For Bad Service?